UKNCSP/CDDS-CMIP7-mappings/README.md

 ### Processors

 Processors are python functions used to do more complex manipulation than simple arithmetic operations.
 The current set of processors can be found [here](https://github.com/MetOffice/CDDS/blob/main/mip_convert/mip_convert/plugins/base/data/processors.py) and new ones will be added as required.
+If a mapping needs a processor that does not exist please construct a suitable name and we will identify processors that don't exist later.

 The responsibility for developing these processors will be considered at a later date, once the amount of resource required is clearer.

 ## Prerequisites for the Review process